paezha/edashop/README.md

 ### Create a project for all your work in this workshop

 Follow the steps below to create a new project.
-A project is the best way to keep your work in this course nicely organized.
+A project is the best way to keep your work in this workshop nicely organized.

 You can create a new project using the buttons in the toolbar.
 Figure 2 shows one way of doing this: